bkandh30/DNS-Server/Implementation.md

 Answer section contains a list of resource records, which are answers to the questions asked in the question section.

 Each RR has: Name, Type, Class, TTL (Time to Live), Length and Data.
 TTL is the duration in seconds a record can be cached before querying.

+## Parsing the Header Section

+From the actual data which is received as a bytes object, the header section is parsed.

+The first two bytes of the packet contains the query identifier.

+OPCODE is retrieved from the next two bytes by unpacking them as 16-bit signed integer and shifting them by 11 bits to the right and masking with `0xF` to generate the 4-bit opcode to the least significant position.

+RD Flag is retrieved from the same two bytes that were used for OPCODE where they are unpacked as 16-bit signed integer and shifting them by 9 bits to the right and masking with `0x1` to generate its value (either 0 or 1).

+As a result, we are able to parse the query ID, OPCODE, and RD flag.

+Based on these parameter, we're also going to generate the response flags.

+The response flags start with the default value of `0x8000` which sets the QR bit to 1, indicating that this packet is a response.
+The OPCODE is shifted by 11 bits to left and added to the response flag so that both the response and query carries the same OPCODE.
+The RD flag is shifted by 8 bits to the left and added to the response flags.
+If the OPCODE indicates a standard query then it sets RCODE to 0 otherwise, it sets RCODE to 4 which indicates **NOT IMPLEMENTED**.
+The RCODE is then incorporate into the response flags by setting the lowest 4 bits.